MICROPLASTICS AND NANOPLASTICS

 Worldwide production of plastic has increased exponentially since the end of World War II, as has the volume of related waste, resulting in a ubiquitous global dispersal of plastic debris in the environment.
 Plastics are progressively fragmented by various weathering and biological processes, leading to the formation of microplastics (MPLs) and ultimately nanoplastics (NPLs).
 MPLs and NPLs are typically defined as polymer particles smaller than 5 mm and 1000 nm, respectively, although cut-off definitions in the literature differ.
 In addition, plastics in the MPL size range are intentionally manufactured as ingredients of consumer products like industrial abrasives, or microbeads in cosmetics, and can become fragmented into nanoplastics.
 Since plastic has low degradability and long-life in the environment, the continued accumulation of MPLs and NPLs in environmental compartments and their potential impacts on biota and human health has emerged as an urgent planetary problem.
 The European Commission’s SCHEER committee (SCHEER – Scientific Committee on Health, Environmental, and Emerging Risks, 2018) recently issued a statement listing MPLs and NPLs in the environment as one of 14 priority issues.

-Our research is aimed to support hazard identification and human health risk assessment of MPLs and NPLs by generating data on exposure to these plastic particles, their early biological effects in human populations, and the underlying toxicological pathways.
+Our research is aimed to support hazard identification and human health risk assessment of MPLs and NPLs by generating data on exposure to these plastic particles, their biological and immune effects, and the underlying toxicological pathways.

 NANOPARTICLES AND FOOD